 James Musoku Peregrino

 James Peregrino has been practicing with this community since 2006.
-He currently serves as practice leader on Tuesday nights and co-practice leader for GBZC's POC sitting group as well sitting on the GBZC Board.
+He currently serves as practice leader on Tuesday nights and co-practice leader for GBZC's POC sitting group.
 He has been working in IT at Harvard since before the dawn of the Internet and dancing Mexican baile folklorico all his adult life.

 Brian Kenkan Rarey